 Colorless Silicone Coating Left Behind

-Indeed, this product leaves little behind, except a slippery clear film that, according to the web site, waterproofs and protects metal, rubber, vinyl, and plastic.
-Thus this is a highly versatile, one-stop lubricant which is applicable to many household surfaces.
+Indeed, this product leaves little behind, except a slippery clear film.
+This, according to the web site, waterproofs and protects metal, rubber, vinyl, and plastic.
+Thus this is a highly versatile, one-stop lubricant which works on many household surfaces.

 I’ve found clean-up to be a snap.
 You just wipe any excess lubricant away with an absorbent cloth.